 The main issue here is decentralization!
 It is hard to standardize.
 Scalability is an issue as well.
 However, new generation blockchain solutions are more scalable, but they are no way closer to the scalability offered by more traditional solutions, including VISA.
 Right now, blockchain is actively improved to solve these core problems.

 Hyperledger, for instance, is working towards a unified framework that can be utilized by different organizations.
 This will improve both adoption rates and standardization.

 Even though RPA doesn’t have that many challenges, it still suffers from adoption rates.
 Companies are not properly utilizing RPA to automate their business functions.
 Most of them are simply using RPA to automate human labor.
 However, they should strategically think about how to make the most out of the RPA.
 In simple words, they should improve their value proposition when they adopt RPA into their business process.

 Organizations should also be careful when it comes to adopting RPA with blockchain technology.
-They should look into their requirements and methodologies before thinking about using RPA and blockchain.
-They should ensure that they meet the use-case properly before they start changing their business process.
-They may want to look into similar use-cases and see the challenges that other companies or organizations have to go through for a successful implementation.
 Also, organizations should always do a pilot position to estimate the impact of RPA and blockchain implementation.

 As a business, you should ensure that you identify key success metrics, align to business goals, and understand the requirements.

 This leads us to the end of our RPA and blockchain analysis.
 Do you think that RPA with blockchain is a good choice for your organization?
 If you do, comment below and let us know.